sean00002/QBiC-SELEX/README.md

 ## Output Format

-The output CSV contains all your original columns plus:
+The output CSV contains all users' original columns plus:

 - `ref_sequence`, `alt_sequence`: The extracted sequences
 - `model`: Which model was used